Essential Tools for Framer Website Performance (2026)

 2. Select a test location and device type (e.g., New York, London, Singapore).

-3. Run the test and analyse the filmstrip view to see how content loads visually.
+3. Run the test and analyze the filmstrip view to see how content loads visually.

 4. Address key slowdowns (e.g., reduce server response time, enable caching).